vickykumarcse/taskmgmt/README.md

 ```

 ### **2️⃣ Start Dependencies using Docker**
-Run the following command to start **MongoDB, Redis, and RabbitMQ**:
+Run the following command to start the dependent services
 ```sh
 docker compose up -d
 ```